ASTM A500

 ASTM A500 is a standard specification published by the ASTM for cold-formed welded and seamless carbon steel structural tubing in round, square, and rectangular shapes.
-It is commonly specified in the US for hollow structural sections, but the more stringent CSA G40.21 is preferred in Canada.
+It is the most commonly specified ASTM standard in the US for hollow structural sections.
 Another related standard is ASTM A501, which is a hot-formed version of this A500.
+Other HSS ASTM Standards include ASTM A1065, ASTM A1085 and ASTM A847.
+CSA G40.21 is the preferred HSS standard in Canada.

 ASTM A500 defines four grades of carbon steel based primarily on material strength.

 This is a standard set by the standards organization ASTM International, a voluntary standards development organization that sets technical standards for materials, products, systems, and services.

 Density

 Like other carbon steels, A500 and A501 steels have a specific gravity of approximately 7.85, and therefore a density of approximately 7850 kg/m3 (0.284 pounds per cubic inch).

 Grades

 A500 cold-formed tubing comes in four grades based on chemical composition, tensile strength, and heat treatment.
-The yield strength requirements are higher for square and rectangular than for round tubing.
-The minimum copper content is optional.
+The most commonly specified and utilized is Grade C. The minimum copper content is optional.
 Grade D must be heat treated.